BioPAX/validator/biopax-validator-command/src/main/etc/README.txt

 PREREQUISITES:

 - Java 6
-- spring-instrument.jar (from Spring 2.5.6; enables load-time weaving for AOP)
+- spring-instrument.jar (from Spring 3; enables load-time weaving for AOP)
 - Tomcat (6) must be started with the following option:

 -Xmx2048m -Xms256m -javaagent:/full-path-to/spring-instrument.jar

 (one can set the JAVA_OPTS variable and/or modify the Tomcat's startup script)

-BUILD:

-(Optionally) configure security: see WEB-INF/users.properties and WEB-INF/security-config.xml (secured access is used to control validation rules behavior at runtime)

-then execute

-$ant war

 DEPLOY

-Copy the generated biopax-validator.war to your Tomcat 'webapps' directory.
+Build from sources or download and rename the biopax-validator-2.0*.war to, e.g., biopax-validator.war, and simply copy to your Tomcat 'webapps' directory.

+Note: Optionally, inside the WAR or in the 'webapps' directory (after deploying there), one can modify security settings in WEB-INF/users.properties and WEB-INF/security-config.xml (secured access is used to change validation rules behavior at runtime);

 Once it gets auto-deployed (also check server logs), open http://localhost/biopax-validator with a browser.